pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 #### Terminal Window Shape, Size, Darkmode, Lightmode, & Fonts

-We rely on you to make your own Terminal Windows, so you make several choices for us
+We rely on you to make your own Terminal Windows, Tabs, & Panes.
+So you make many choices for us

 You chose your Shape of Window for us.
 Turtle Logo's disagree over whether